Freedom of the Press

 - Although the constitution theoretically guarantees freedom of speech, constitutional provisions calling for adherence to a “collective spirit” restrict all reporting that is not sanctioned by the government in practice.

-- In 2007, a Japanese journalist and several North Korean refugees launched the first newsmagazine, Rimjinkang, to be based on independent reporting from inside the country.
+- In 2007, a Japanese journalist and several North Korean refugees launched Rimjinkang, the first newsmagazine to be based on independent reporting from inside the country.
 The reporting is conducted by specially trained North Koreans—most of them refugees along the country’s border with China—who have agreed to go back into North Korea and operate as undercover journalists using hidden cameras.
-The newsmagazine began publishing a Japanese version in 2008 with hopes that wider dissemination would help to force change within the North Korean regime.

-- Internet access is restricted to a handful of high-level officials who have received state approval, and to 200 or so foreigners living in the capital, Pyongyang; all foreign websites are blocked by the state.
+- Internet access is restricted to a handful of high-level officials who have received state approval, and to about 200 foreigners living in the capital, Pyongyang; all foreign websites are blocked by the state.